yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/bond.md

 A convertible bond or convertible note or convertible debt (or a convertible debenture if it has a maturity of greater than 10 years) is a type of bond that the holder can convert into a specified number of shares of common stock in the issuing company or cash of equal value.

+### Negotiable Certificate of Deposit (NCD)

+NCDs are guaranteed by banks and can usually be sold in a highly liquid secondary market, but they cannot be cashed in before maturity.

+In other words, it is a type of bond issued by bank.

+Interest rates are negotiable, usually paid either twice a year or at maturity, or the instrument is purchased at a discount to its face value.

 ## Bond Trading Platforms

 * CFETS (China Foreign Exchange Trade System) is a major global trading platform and pricing center for RMB and related products.